theNumberWorks/numberworks_website/discrete_semantic_system.md

 <i class='fa fa-table'></i> Find some of the analyses at [osf.io](https://osf.io/qjymb/).

+### 3. Nonsymbolic comparison does not show the statistical effects of symbolic comparison.

+We tested whether nonsymbolic number comparison is sensitive to the statistical features of the stimuli as seen in symbolic comparison.
+We found that, unlike in the symbolic comparison task, in the nonsymbolic comparison task, the distance effect was mainly influenced by the values rather than the statistics of the stimuli.
+Additionally, while the size effect was modified by the frequency of the stimuli, the change of the size effect may not have originated in the difficulty of the task (as predicted by the psychophysical models) but in other parameters of the decision process, such as the adjustment of the decision threshold.
+The results reflect that nonsymbolic number comparison is mainly driven by a psychophysical process; however, stimulus frequency has an additional role.
+Again, symbolic and nonsymbolic numerical stimuli are compared qualitatively differently.

+<i class='fa fa-file-text'></i> Krajcsi, A., & Kojouharova, P. (2025).
+Different sources of the numerical comparison size effect.
+Memory & Cognition.

+<i class='fa fa-table'></i> Find the raw data of this study at [osf.io](https://osf.io/5rzte/).

-### 3. ANS model describes non-symbolic comparison correctly, but it has systematic troubles with symbolic comparison
+### 4. The ANS model describes non-symbolic comparison correctly, but it has systematic troubles with symbolic comparison
 Previously, it has been demonstrated that the ANS model describes both symbolic and nonsymbolic comparisons correctly.
 In former studies, usually, goodness of fit was investigated.
 However, among others, our DSS model can predict a very similar performance pattern, which model would result in a similarly good goodness of fit.
 To overcome this limitation, we extensively analyzed non-symbolic dot comparison and symbolic Indo-Arabic comparison task performance, and beyond the goodness of fit, several other properties were investigated.
 We consistently found that while the ANS model can describe non-symbolic comparison relatively well, the ANS model gives a systematically biased and incorrect description of symbolic comparison.

 <i class='fa fa-file-text'></i> Krajcsi, A., Lengyel, G., & Kojouharova, P. (2018).
 Symbolic number comparison is not processed by the analog number system: different symbolic and nonsymbolic numerical distance and size effects.
 Frontiers in Psychology, 9. [https://doi.org/10.3389/fpsyg.2018.00124](https://doi.org/10.3389/fpsyg.2018.00124) Or read the [preprint](https://psyarxiv.com/dmau5/).

 <i class='fa fa-table'></i> Find the raw data of this study at [osf.io](https://osf.io/jw5ha/).

-### 4. Numerical distance and size effects are independent in the symbolic comparison task
+### 5. Numerical distance and size effects are independent in the symbolic comparison task
 The classic ANS model proposes that distance and size effects are simply two ways to measure the single ratio effect (Weber's law).
 In the DSS model, distance and size effects rely on different mechanisms (the association between the numbers and small-large concepts, and the frequency of the numbers).
 Therefore, according to the ANS model, distance and size effects should correlate, while according to the DSS model, the two effects might be independent.
 It was found that while in non-symbolic comparison, the two effects perfectly correlate, in symbolic comparison, the two effects are largely independent.

 <i class='fa fa-file-text'></i> Krajcsi, A. (2017).
 Numerical distance and size effects dissociate in Indo-Arabic number comparison.
 Psychonomic Bulletin & Review.
 24(8), 927–934. [https://doi.org/10.3758/s13423-016-1175-6](https://doi.org/10.3758/s13423-016-1175-6).
 Or [read the final version online](http://rdcu.be/lqju) or [download the postprint](https://sites.google.com/site/mathematicalcognition/home/discrete-semantic-system/Distance%20and%20size%20effects%20correlation%20-%20postprint.pdf?attredirects=0&d=1).

 <i class='fa fa-newspaper-o'></i> See a [blog post](http://www.psychonomic.org/news/news.asp?id=332300) about the work at Psychonomic Society.

-### 5. Numbers interfere with discrete properties
+### 6. Numbers interfere with discrete properties
 The ANS model can explain several numerical interferences (e.g., the interference of the numbers with the location of the response button in a numerical task, termed the SNARC effect), suggesting that the analog (continuous) number representation interferes with other analog representations, e.g., the space in the case of the SNARC effect.
-We were looking for interference between number, and a discrete property, the parity, where the parity is most probably not stored on an analog representation.
+We were looking for interference between a number and a discrete property, the parity, where the parity is most probably not stored on an analog representation.
 We found that numbers interfere with parity, questioning the current analog explanations.

 <i class='fa fa-file-text'></i> Attila Krajcsi, Gábor Lengyel, Ákos Laczkó (2018).
 Interference between number magnitude and parity: Discrete representation in number processing.
 Experimental Psychology.
 65(2), 71–83. [https://doi.org/10.1027/1618-3169/a000394](https://doi.org/10.1027/1618-3169/a000394)